MdSahil-oss/practice-gojek-server/README.md

 3. Support multiple users, each with their own independent rate limit tracking.

 Key Considerations:

-Use in-memory data structures to track requests.
+- Used in-memory data structures to track requests.
-Ensure efficiency and scalability.
+- Ensured efficiency and scalability.
-Handle edge cases like `burst traffic` and `time window` overlaps.
+- Handle edge cases like `burst traffic` (time) and `time window` overlaps.

 Extensions:

-Make the time window and request limit configurable. this could scale in a distributed system.
+- Make the time window and request limit configurable.
+- this could scale in a distributed system.